Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - confiscation of counterfeits and illegal revenues;

 - administrative fines;

 - orders to cease infringement and illegal operations.

 What mechanisms are in place to combat bribery, fraud, collusion, counterfeiting and other dishonest practices in the pharmaceutical sector?

 The People’s Court is the main body charged with enforcing against fraud, adulteration, counterfeiting, bribery and other serious offences in drug marketing and promotion that constitute crimes.
 The criminal process is initiated by the Public Security Bureau, which is responsible for criminal investigations, and the People’s Procuratorate, which is responsible for indictment.
 If convicted by the court, parties manufacturing, distributing or selling falsified or adulterated medicines may be subject to criminal fines.
 Further, the personnel in charge of the organisation responsible for the wrongdoing may face criminal detention, fixed-term or life imprisonment or – in the most serious cases – the death penalty.

-If the nature of bribery is not criminal but commercial, the local counterparts of the SAIC can investigate and impose administrative fines of 10% to 30% of the illegally generated business turnover, according to the latest proposed draft revision to the Anti-unfair Competition Law.
-The National Health and Family Planning Commission also maintains a blacklist to debar drug companies and individuals from participating in public tenders.
+If the nature of bribery is not criminal but commercial, the local counterparts of the SAMR can investigate and impose administrative fines of Rmb100,000 to Rmb3 million, confiscate illegal gains and revoke the business licence, according to the latest proposed draft revision to the Anti-unfair Competition Law (amended in 2017).
+The National Health Commission also maintains a blacklist to debar drug companies and individuals from participating in public tenders.
 Once blacklisted in a province, the relevant company and individual will be prohibited from selling drugs in that province for two years and will have less likelihood in winning hospital tenders in all other provinces in China.